-Certified organic producers and handlers can now apply for the U.S. Department of Agriculture’s (USDA) Organic Certification Cost Share Program (OCCSP), which helps producers and handlers cover the cost of organic certification, along with other related expenses.
-The last day to submit Applications for OCCSP is October 31, 2023, but may be submitted at any time beginning Monday, May 15 to FSA, and as soon as they are available at NYSDAM.
+Certified organic producers and handlers can now apply for the U.S. Department of Agriculture’s (USDA) Organic Certification Cost Share Program (OCCSP).
+OCCSP helps producers and handlers cover the cost of organic certification and related expenses.
+The last day to submit applications for OCCSP is November 1, 2023.

 Certified operations may receive up to 75 percent of their certification costs paid during the program year, not to exceed $750 per certification scope for costs incurred between Oct.
 1, 2022 through Sept.
 30, 2023.